 If left unchecked, such ill-grown roots, unseen, can prevent healthy roots from spreading naturally.

 In severe cases, the plant either dies or limps along for years, a puzzle in the garden because there seems to be no reason for its failure to thrive.

 Finally, We Plant

-We firmed them, watered them well, and mulched them with about three inches of pine bark.
-We would use a pine bark mulch for a few years.
-Its slow decomposition would continue to create a woodland soil that camellias like so much.
-Later, pine needles that fell naturally on the bed,took the place of bark mulch.
+The slow decomposition of pine bark mulch would continue to create an organic, woodland soil that camellias like so much.
+Later, pine needles that fell naturally on the bed, would take the place of bark mulch.